 In 2019, as I was not secretary, I have had to summarize the report produced by the club.
 Unfortunately the number of wins the club had is not recorded but I have included wins that were Championships as they were documented.

 This year our rowers competed in Victoria, New South Wales and Western Australia.
-Teagan Blythe, has been selected on the Australian Rowing Team in the Women’s Junior Coxed Four to compete at the World Junior Rowing Championships in Japan in August.
-On a State level, two of our rowers Felix Oliver and Teagan Blythe were selected on Victorian pathway teams to compete against other states at the junior trials.
+T. Blythe, has been selected on the Australian Rowing Team in the Women’s Junior Coxed Four to compete at the World Junior Rowing Championships in Japan in August.
+On a State level, two of our rowers Felix Oliver and T. Blythe were selected on Victorian pathway teams to compete against other states at the junior trials.
 Coxswain, Eyrin McCarthy was selected as cox of the Victorian Women’s Masters Eight that competed at the Australian Masters Rowing Championships in Perth.

 The other significant change to the boatshed has been the updating of the racking on the south wall which has enabled an increase in boat storage as well as the manufacture of rolling boat racks for boats stored on bottom racks.
 B. Holloway and M. Blythe donated their time to manufacture the rolling racks.
 Once again grants were applied for to upgrade toilets and change rooms but they were again unsuccessful.

 Reference checks on anyone who coaches or has contact with our junior members were begun.
-In addition to our Club policies and procedures, there were also information posters throughout the Club so that young members know what policies have put in place to protect them and who they can contact if they have any concerns.
+In addition to our Club policies and procedures, there were also information posters throughout the Club so that young members know what policies have been put in place to protect them and who they can contact if they have any concerns.
 In the coming year there were plans to have a Junior Rowers Committee so junior members have a greater say in the Club.

-The club celebrated the christening of a Swift coxed quad/four in honour of Anthony Edwards, a five-time Olympian, triple Olympic medallist, World Champion and six-time Australian National Champion.
+The club celebrated the christening of a Swift coxed quad/four in honor of Anthony Edwards, a five-time Olympian, triple Olympic medallist, World Champion, and six-time Australian National Champion.
 As he christened the boat, Anthony spoke of beginning his sculling career at Ballarat City and being selected on his first Australian team and then his first Olympic team as a Ballarat City rower.
 From 1990 to 1998 he was coached by Danny Elliott from schoolboy sweep rower to Victorian and National Champion and selection to the Australian Team from 1992-1997 including selection for the 1996 Atlanta Olympics.
 Danny not only coached him but also bought a scull and oars for his use as the boats the club had were simply not competitive at the higher levels.

 (Thanks Tim for spotting the typo👍)